AdamBurmuzoski/AdamBurmuzoski/README.md

  <summary><h3>My Coding Journey</h3></summary>

 During my final years of high school, I sought a college major that would combine my mathematical problem-solving abilities with my passion for business processes.
 After thorough research, I chose Computer Information Systems, which offered the perfect balance between technology and business.
 My journey into software development began with C++, but it was through Java that my enthusiasm for Software Engineering truly flourished.
-Pursuing a degree in Computer Information Systems, I deepened my expertise in data structures, algorithms, computer architecture, and front-end design while honing my coding skills in Java C#, and Python.
+Pursuing a degree in Computer Information Systems, I deepened my expertise in data structures, algorithms, computer architecture, and front-end design while honing my coding skills in Java, C#, and Python.
 During my undergraduate studies, I discovered a passion for iOS development and quickly immersed myself in learning Swift.
 Within weeks, I began creating my own applications and published three apps to the App Store:

 * [Finance Tracker](https://github.com/AdamBurmuzoski/finance-tracker) (Provides real-time market data, customizable portfolios, presented in a user-friendly experience for tracking investments.)